Boiler maintenance guide

 How do I get boiler cover?

-There are three ways to cover you boiler:
+There are various ways to cover your boiler:

 - Add home emergency cover to your home insurance policy, checking first that boiler cover is included.